-Note that the connections are sorted based on the index of the source neuron as the first sorting key~\cite{Golosio23_9598}, consequently to identify all the connections outgoing from a given neuron, it is sufficient to indicate the index of the first of these connections and their number. \item \textbf{Optimization $1$}: The maps of the remote source neurons to their local images, the first index, and the number of the outgoing connections of each remote neuron are stored in CPU memory. \item \textbf{Optimization $2$}: The maps of the remote source neurons to their local images and the first index of the outgoing connections of each remote neuron are stored in GPU memory.
-The number of outgoing connections of a remote neuron is computed on the fly when needed. \item \textbf{Optimization $3$}: The maps of the remote source neurons to their local images, the first index, and the number of the outgoing connections of each remote neuron are stored in GPU memory. \end{itemize}
+Note that the connections are sorted based on the index of the source neuron as the first sorting key~\cite{Golosio23_9598}, consequently to identify all the connections outgoing from a given neuron, it is sufficient to indicate the index of the first of these connections and their number. \item \textbf{GPU memory level $1$}: The maps of the remote source neurons to their local images, the first index, and the number of the outgoing connections of each remote neuron are stored in CPU memory.
+From this level on, it is assumed that all source nodes specified as arguments to a \texttt{RemoteConnect} call should have an image in the target MPI process, without checking if they are actually used in at least one connection in such a process.
+This makes the remote connection creation faster.
+However, if a significant fraction of the source nodes is not actually used in any connection, this leads to a waste of GPU memory.
+For some connection rules, such as \textit{one-to-one}, \textit{all-to-all} and \textit{fixed-in-degree}, it is guaranteed that each source neuron of the set passed as argument of a call to the Connect method is actually used in at least one connection.
+On the other hand, there are rules, such as \textit{fixed-in-degree} and \textit{fixed-total-number}, for which it is not necessarily true that every source neuron given as an argument to the call to the Connect method is actually used in some connections.